Ashamed of your past? God doesn't want you to keep punishing yourself

 You should know that this feeling is common.
 Most of us have done things we regret.
 If we could, we'd like to go back and change parts of our life.

-We cannot go back and change the past.
+None of us can go back and change the past.
 Even God can't do that.
-But with God's help, we can change how we see past events.
+But with God's help, you can change how you see past events.
+And more importantly, you can learn from it to make wiser choices in the future.

 Living life in forward gear

-Revisiting wrongs you did in the past is like trying to drive somewhere but never taking your car out of Reverse.
+Constantly revisiting wrongs from your past is like wanting to drive somewhere but never taking your car out of Reverse.
 You can't make any forward progress.

-Some things we did in the past hurt other people.
+Some actions we took in the past hurt other people.
 Some things hurt only ourselves.
 Sometimes they hurt us and lots of other people around us, and those are the most painful regrets of all.

 But a life that constantly dwells on the past is not a productive life.
 It's a stuck life.
 It's a life that tries to right wrongs with self-punishment, and that never works.